openzipkin-contrib/zipkin-otel/build-bin/README.md

 ## Deploy

-Deploy builds and pushes artifacts to a remote repository for master and release commits on it.
-CI providers deploy pushes to master on when the tag is blank, but not on documentation-only commits.
+Deploy builds and pushes artifacts to a remote repository for main and release commits on it.
+CI providers deploy pushes to main on when the tag is blank, but not on documentation-only commits.
 Releases should deploy on version tags (ex `/^[0-9]+\.[0-9]+\.[0-9]+/`), without consideration of if the commit is documentation only or not.

 * [configure_deploy] - Sets up environment and logs in, assuming [configure_test] was not called.
-* [deploy] - deploys the project, with arg0 being "master" or a release commit like "1.2.3"
+* [deploy] - deploys the project, with arg0 being "main" or a release commit like "1.2.3"

 ### Example GitHub Actions setup